oobabooga/text-generation-webui/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional Context**

-Any additional information or context that might be helpful, including relevant external URLs and screenshots if any.
+If applicable, please provide any extra information, external links, or screenshots that could be useful.